 There are numerous reasons why the entire amount on deposit in any subaccount of the Acquisition Account for a particular Series of Bonds (including for the Offered Bonds) may not be used to acquire, or to reimburse the Authority for its costs of acquiring, Mortgage Loans in accordance with the Indenture.
 One of the principal factors in originating real estate loans is the availability of funds to make such loans at interest rates and on other terms that prospective borrowers can afford.
 The Authority has determined that there is at the present time a shortage of funds in the State to make such loans on terms competitive with those terms specified for the Mortgage Loans.
 This condition could change during the origination period for the Mortgage Loans.
 For example, prevailing interest rates for conventional mortgages in the State could decrease and make the Mortgage Loans less attractive to potential applicants.
 See "PART II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date-Single Family Mortgage Program."
-See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2024B GNMA MBS", "-2024B Second Mortgage Loans" and "-2024B Governmental Mortgage Loans".
+See also "PART I-CERTAIN PROGRAM ASSUMPTIONS-Characteristics of 2024A GNMA MBS", "-2024A Second Mortgage Loans" and "-2024A Governmental Mortgage Loans".
 The Authority has taken locks for mortgage loans which may, if closed, be acquired using proceeds of Bonds in the Acquisition Account.
 However, other issuers may issue bonds and make funds available on terms competitive with those terms specified for the Mortgage Loans.

-As of February 1, 2024, there remained (a) in the 2023 Series N subaccount of the Acquisition Account approximately \$10,232 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series N (the "2023 Series N Bonds") and (b) in the 2023 Series Q subaccount of the Acquisition Account approximately \$95,702,332 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series Q (the "2023 Series Q Bonds").
-The Authority intends to expend the remaining proceeds of the 2023 Series N Bonds and the 2023 Series Q Bonds to acquire MBS to finance Mortgage Loans and certain Second Mortgage Loans originated under its Non-Qualified Single Family Mortgage Program before using the proceeds of the Offered Bonds to acquire the 2024B Governmental Mortgage Loans, 2024B GNMA MBS to finance Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program or 2024B Second Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program.
+As of November 1, 2023, there remained (a) in the 2022 Series EFG subaccount of the Acquisition Account approximately \$2,060,811 of proceeds of the Authority's Single Family Mortgage Bonds, 2022 Series EFG (the "2022 Series EFG Bonds") and (b) in the 2023 Series LM subaccount of the Acquisition Account approximately \$2,220,665 of proceeds of the Authority's Single Family Mortgage Bonds, 2023 Series LM (the "2023 Series LM Bonds").
+On November 8, 2023 the Authority issued the 2023 Series OP Bonds in the aggregate principal amount of \$150,000,000 and there remains in the 2023 Series OP subaccount of the Acquisition Account approximately \$117,840,992 of proceeds of the 2023 Series OP Bonds.
+The Authority intends to expend the remaining proceeds of the 2022 Series EFG Bonds, 2023 Series LM Bonds and the 2023 Series OP Bonds to acquire MBS to finance Mortgage Loans originated under its Qualified Single Family Mortgage Program and certain Second Mortgage Loans originated under the 2024 GNMA MBS to finance Mortgage Loans originated under the Qualified Single Family Mortgage Program or 2024A Second Mortgage Loans originated under the Qualified Single Family Mortgage Program or 2024A Second Mortgage Loans originated under the Qualified Single Family Mortgage Program.